doubleopen-project/doubleopen-publications/publication.md

 Open source software has eaten the world, but organizations are still struggling with effective compliance.
 Open source software is heterogenous and re-used, which, while positive for software development, create a challenge for compliance.
 Compliance requires multiple tools and these should be ideally combined into a work-flow that supports a number of (business and developer) requirements.
 One of the requirements is ease of use in a modern development environment where code development cycles are getting ever shorter and new development results are pushed to operations ever faster.
 For this to work, open source compliance tools likely need to integrate with development toolings.

-In the following report some of these tools are listed with information of their main license, website and a summary of their features.
+In the following report some of these tools are listed with information of their main license, website and a summary of their features (based on accounts by the projects).
 The report has been crafted to map out the wide range of open source tools that one might use to help keep their open source software compliant.
 However, this report, ever so comprehensive, is not exhaustive.
 The report includes FOSS tools as well as a few commercial tools.
 It also has a section for Open Source Initiatives and Development Environments, as these are  also important on a way towards automated open compliance with open tooling and open data.

+This report will be complemented on basis of an ecosystem survey; and based on practical testing of the most popular (based on the survey) open source tools.

+This report is part of the fist work package in the Double Open project.
+See doubleopen.org for more details.

 ---